 Creators of written content may wish to pursue formal copyright registration in order to have enforceable rights related to their work, which in this context can include literary work, sound recordings, motion pictures, software, dramatic works, and more.
-All of the US Copyright Office forms you may need to complete in order to register your copyright are available here.
-You can read more here regarding copyright law, and review the questions and answers below to develop an understanding of some of the primary features of the copyright application process and identify some of the specific forms you may need.
+All of the U.S. Copyright Office forms you may need to complete in order to register your copyright are available on the Copyright Office's website.
+You can read more about copyright law and review the questions and answers below to develop an understanding of some of the primary features of the copyright application process and identify some of the specific forms you may need.

 How Do I Submit a Copyright Application?

 According to the Copyright Office, it is preferable for copyright holders to submit applications for registration through the Electronic Copyright Office (eCO) system when possible, and if available for the type of work they wish to register.
 To apply online, you will need to establish an eCO account (email address required), complete your application, pay any required fees, and submit a copy of your work.

 According to the U.S. Copyright Office, online applications are typically processed much faster than paper applications.